mclegoman/dtaf2025/readme.md

 - [Minecraft](https://minecraft.net/)

 ##
+This mod was created for April Fools' 2025, and is likely to contain bugs.
+Use at your own risk.

 Licensed under LGPL-3.0-or-later.

 **This mod is not affiliated with/endorsed by Mojang Studios, Microsoft, Snow Commerce, or The Official Minecraft Shop.**